What is FU Money and How Do I Get Some?

 But could you imagine how different things would be if people had the power to say “No” and walk away from these outrageous demands?
 Work would no longer be miserable.
 Employers would have to take care of their employees.
 Businesses that preyed upon their workers’ need for a paltry paycheck would dissolve.

 That’s not a bad thing.
-If a business relies on taking advantage of workers to be profitable, it shouldn’t be in business anyway.
+If a business relies on exploiting workers to be profitable, it shouldn’t be in business anyway.

 It Sounds Like I’d Need a Lot of Money – How Do I Get it?